-Watching lecture videos:
+• Watching lecture videos:

-We have worked hard to create a series of captioned lecture videos that go over the content you would normally learn about if you were to take this course in person.
+We have worked hard to create a series of captioned lecture videos that go over the content you would normally learn about if you were to attend an in-person lecture.
 Reviewing these videos is meant to help you prepare for our assignments and assessments.
-Our expectation is that you will watch our lecture videos close to the start of each week, before you begin your weekly assignments.
+Our expectation is that you will watch our lecture videos close to the start of each week, before you begin your weekly assignments (and before you attend recitation).
 Remember that a nice thing about the lecture videos is that you can (a) watch them at a quicker speed if you would like, and (b) pause or re-watch sections that are confusing or unclear.

-Office hours:
+• Office hours: